 Though I have to admit, at some point I stopped caring so much about who killed Maggie and was more interested in why.
 Because Maggie was a straight-up bitch, and she had a habit of ruining lives and pissing people off, getting innocents involved in her perpetual drama.
 It wasn’t surprising someone eventually offed her, but the reasons why someone would were plentiful and kept me glued to the long-style chapters.

-I loved the crisp writing, the pace, the realism and personal drama that jumped off the page.
-The dialogue was genuine, the characters seemed like people you could meet and the setting, a place you could be.
+I loved the crisp writing, the pace, the realism and the personal drama that jumped off the page.
+The dialogue was genuine, the characters seemed like people you could meet and the setting was a place you could be.

 They say there are no secrets in a small town…

 Criminal psychologist Audrey Harte is returning home after seven years.
 She’ll have to face the whispers and the rumors that have haunted her family since she left.
 Because when Audrey was thirteen, she and her best friend Maggie killed Maggie’s abusive father.